Richard Balfe: Political career

-At the 1973 Greater London Council election, Balfe was elected in Dulwich, serving until 1977.
-During this period, he was also political secretary of the Royal Arsenal Co-operative Society.
+At the 1973 Greater London Council election, Balfe was elected as the member for Dulwich, serving until 1977.
+From 1975 until 1977 he was a member of the GLC Housing Committee.
+During this period, he was also political secretary (later director) of the Royal Arsenal Co-operative Society and chairman of the Thamesmead New Town Committee.

-He also served as Chair of Tottenham Conservative Association for five years, which he described as a "hopeless cause".

 European Parliament

 At the first direct elections to the European Parliament in 1979, Balfe was elected as the Member of the European Parliament (MEP) for London South Inner.
 He held his seat until its abolition in 1999, then won a seat from fourth place on the party list for London.
 He supported a single European currency and was a member of the European Movement.

 In late 2001, Balfe stood for election to the post of quaestor in the European Parliament, against instructions from his party group.
 As a result, he was expelled in January 2002.
 In March, he joined the Conservative Party, the first elected Labour politician to do so since Reg Prentice in 1977.

 Balfe stood down as an MEP in 2004.
+He then worked primarily as a Conservative campaigner in working-class areas of London, serving as Chair of Tottenham Conservative Association from 2005 to 2013, which he later described as a "hopeless cause".
 In 2008, he was appointed by David Cameron as the Conservatives' trade union envoy.

 House of Lords

 On 19 September 2013 he was created a life peer taking the title Baron Balfe, of Dulwich in the London Borough of Southwark.
 Balfe served as President of the Cambridge Conservative Association, the Honorary President of the British Dietetic Association and a member of the Advisory Board at the UK-based 'Polar Regions' think-tank Polar Research and Policy Initiative.
 Currently, he is President of the TUC affiliated Union BALPA (the British Airline Pilots Association).

 On 4 June 2015, Balfe proposed "a bill to make provision to allow European Union citizens who are resident in the United Kingdom to vote in parliamentary elections and to become members of Parliament; and for connected purposes".

-In line with his pro-EU views, Balfe took an active role in "Cambridge For Europe", a local campaign which cites as its purpose ensuring "that people in Cambridge and its wider region fully understand the arguments for continued membership of the European Union".
-In addition to being a member of the group's steering committee, he is also a patron.
+In line with his pro-EU views, in the run-up to the 2016 referendum Balfe took an active role in "Cambridge For Europe", a local campaign which cites as its purpose ensuring "that people in Cambridge and its wider region fully understand the arguments for continued membership of the European Union".
+In addition to being a member of the group's steering committee, he was also a patron.
+He is not associated with the Cambridge for Europe campaign that was relaunched in 2020, and which strongly advocates support for Ukraine's resistance to Russia's invasion.

+On 22 June 2023, Balfe attended a party in London organised by Andrei Kelin, the Russian Ambassador to the United Kingdom on the occasion of Russia Day.
+Kelin gave a speech at the event in which he tried to justify his country's invasion of Ukraine.